wbond/packagecontrol.io/tasks.md

  - `generate_signature` - generate an ECDSA signature of the
    `Package Control.sublime-package` file.
 It is written using ASCII armor of `BEGIN PACKAGE CONTROL SIGNATURE`.

+ - `mark_removed` - looks for packages that haven't been seen in a long time and marks them as removed, so they don't should in search results

  - `parse_log_files` - reads through the nginx log files for the previous day to extract statistics about the number of requests and bytes served.